lcp

 Sources: https://www.artsy.net/artist/pierre-guariche ; https://www.1stdibs.com/creators/pierre-guariche/furniture/?content=expanded

-Each product design is customisable and therefore adapted to all types of clients or professionals for small and big scale projects.
-All items are also made-to-measure and available upon order.
+Each product design is made-to-measure and adapted to all types of clients and professionals for small and large scale projects.
+All items are made-to-measure and available upon order.

 Craftsmanship